NathVu/311-calls/README.md

 # 311-calls

 GUI for viewing and searching through a 311 calls database which is stored in a Google Cloud SQL PostgreSQL database. <br />
+The project currently has capability where it prompts the user choose whether they would like to use the Local Database <br />
+Or the GCP database to enable for quicker testing, will be removed later

 In Progress: <br />
 Adding Search Features <br />